Wayne Wonder: Atlantic Records signing and international recognition

 His career really took off internationally when he signed to Atlantic Records, achieving worldwide success with the song "No Letting Go" in 2003.
 The song is based on the Diwali riddim, which was also used by several other artists that year, such as Sean Paul, Lumidee and Missy Elliott.
 The single reached No. 11 in the US and No. 3 in the UK.

 "No Letting Go" and the album No Holding Back were a major success on urban radio stations in the US, and this prompted the release of several compilation albums featuring older Wonder material, including Trojan Records' Inna Bashment Style: The Roots Of An Urban Warrior (2005).

 Further releases

-A new album, Foreva, was released in 2007.
+His album Foreva was released in 2007.
 It reached No. 6 on the US Top Reggae Albums chart.

 His album My Way was released in December 2012.
 In October 2014, he featured on the Never Mind the Buzzcocks identity parade.